Hawkstone Park: The Obelisk

 Lately known as "The Monument", this a is column built to be 110 ft high commemorating Sir Rowland Hill of Soulton.
 He coordinated the Geneva Bible translation and was the first Protestant Mayor of London.
-There has been come friction relating to its original and traditional name "The Obelisk", which is explicable because of the status of the person to whom it was raised.
+There has been some friction relating to its original and traditional name "The Obelisk", which is explicable because of the status of the person to whom it was raised.

 The late 20th century replacement statue of Sir Rowland Hill.
 He is holding a copy of the Magna Carta.

 The statue on the top is a modern replacement.
 The original eighteenth century statue was a copy from an ancient monument, which before the fire of London stood in the church of St. Stephens Walbrook.